 Let me congratulate you on an excellent resolution.
-Lifestyle choices are a big factor in the appearance of common chronic disease of today.
-That includes obesity, inflammation, heart disease, diabetes, high blood pressure, arthritis and cancer.
-Not that healthy eating, exercising and relaxing are a “free pass,” but they do reduce the odds.
+Lifestyle choices are a big factor in the appearance of common chronic diseases of today.
+That includes obesity, inflammation, heart disease, diabetes, high blood pressure, arthritis, and cancer.
+Not that healthy eating, exercising, and relaxing are a “free pass,” but they do reduce the odds.
 Long-term effects aren’t the only benefits.
 Adopting a healthier lifestyle often brings renewed energy and delicious feelings of well-being.
 What could be a better way to start the year and get through the winter doldrums?

 Cut Back on Junk Food While adding lots of good things (see above), also start to eliminate junk food and sweetened beverages.
 Instead, get creative and think of more healthy choices for snacks.
-This might include fruits, vegetables, salsa and whole grain crackers, yogurt and whole grain cereal, or walnuts/almonds.
-Browse the CFYL website for all kinds of more healthful dessert items.
+This might include fruits, vegetables, salsa, and whole-grain crackers, yogurt and whole-grain cereal, or walnuts/almonds.
+Browse our website for all kinds of more healthful dessert recipes.

 Be a Planner Your diet won’t change if there’s no plan in place.
 Give yourself time, even take a few days off work to really focus on this project.
 Think about your lifestyle and what would be a realistic change for you.
 Then research recipes, explore new food venues, do your shopping and start cooking and eating better.